German publishers' battle with Google over content escalates

 The German Patent and Trade Mark Office (DPMA) said on Tuesday arbitration proceedings between the publishers and Google had failed as they both objected to a settlement proposal put forward by the body's arbitration board.

-At issue is the demand of publishers including Axel Springer, Germany's biggest newspaper publisher, that Google and other search engines pay to display their content.
-The publishers' case centers on an ancillary copyright law, or "Leistungsschutzrecht", in force since August 2013.
+At issue is the demand of publishers including Axel Springer (SPRGn.DE), Germany's biggest newspaper publisher, that Google and other search engines pay to display their content.
+The publishers' case centres on an ancillary copyright law, or "Leistungsschutzrecht", in force since August 2013.

 "We will definitely go to court," said a manager at one publisher.